LYCrachel/Randomator/README.md

 ##  How to use this

-This project will automatically build Servrian and Maze by generating pseudo random strings, a shared library *libweb.so*, and running the built scripts.
+This project will automatically build for Servrian and Maze by generating pseudo random strings, a shared library *libweb.so*, and running the build scripts.

 ### Build Randomator